manzur1990/dark-mode/README.md

 ```

 - Remember we're trying to use this hook like this: `const [name, setName] = useLocalStorage('name', 'Dustin')`.
 So far we have made the value part of the hook, but not the setter.
 Let's go ahead and create a setter function, and return that in the array as well.
-  - inside the hook, write a function called `setValue` that takes a `value` parameter
+  - inside the hook, write a function called `s etValue` that takes a `value` parameter
   - In `setValue`, set the `value` to localStorage using the `key` that was passed into the hook itself
   - Also, update the state of `storedValue` with `value` as well
   - Add `setValue` to the array that is being returned out of this hook